Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 507 trips per day across all routes, translating to approximately 186 weekly trips per stop.
+The average distance from residents to the nearest stop is 193 meters.
+Daily service frequency averages 507 trips across all routes, equating to approximately 186 weekly trips per individual stop.

 Frequently Asked Questions - Transport